 Step 1: Open the activity you wish to moderate.
-Note: Moderation is only available on free response type activities, like open-ended, word cloud, and Q&A.
+Note: Moderation is only available on free text-type activities, like Open-ended, Word cloud, and Q&A.

-Step 2: Locate the Configure panel on the right side of your Activity slide.
+Step 2: Locate the Configure panel on the right side of the Activity slide.
 Expand the Moderation arrow to reveal the settings.

 Step 3: By default, Moderation will be disabled.
 Click Open Moderation to turn it on.
-If you don’t have responses, this will reveal the Moderation section underneath your activity.
-If you have responses, they will be hidden and moved to the Moderation section, where you can hide and unhide responses.
+If you don’t have responses, this will reveal the Moderation section underneath the activity.
+If you have responses, they will be hidden and moved to the Moderation section, where the Moderator can hide and unhide responses.

 Moderation can only be turned on for individual activities.
 Moderation is disabled by default for all activities, so make sure to enable it before you present.